agtz92/english-stuff-nextjs/blog/mexc-refuerza-su-presencia-en-vietnam-al-participar-en-vtis-2024.md

   - "#MEXC"
   - "#VTIS2024"
   - "#CryptoVietnam"
-short-description: MEXC, una de las plataformas líderes en comercio de activos digitales, participará en el Vietnam Tech Impact Summit (VTIS) 2024, fortaleciendo su posición en el mercado vietnamita y ampliando colaboraciones con líderes de opinión clave (KOLs).
+short-description: MEXC, one of the leading digital asset trading platforms, will participate in the Vietnam Tech Impact Summit (VTIS) 2024, reinforcing its position in the Vietnamese market and expanding collaborations with key opinion leaders (KOLs).
 mk1: >-
   <!--StartFragment-->

-  ### VTIS 2024: Un evento clave para el sector cripto y tecnológico
+  ### VTIS 2024: A key event for the crypto and tech sectors

-  **Presencia estratégica de MEXC en el mercado vietnamita**
+  **Strategic presence of MEXC in the Vietnamese market**

-  Del 3 al 4 de diciembre, MEXC se unirá a VTIS 2024 en Hanói, Vietnam.
-Este evento reúne a líderes en los sectores de AI, Fintech, Blockchain y Gaming, proporcionando a MEXC una plataforma para consolidar su posición y explorar nuevas oportunidades en el dinámico mercado vietnamita.
+  From December 3 to 4, MEXC will join VTIS 2024 in Hanoi, Vietnam.
+This event gathers leaders from AI, Fintech, Blockchain, and Gaming sectors, providing MEXC with a platform to strengthen its position and explore new opportunities in Vietnam's dynamic market.

   <!--EndFragment-->